defi-wonderland/opUSDC/README.md

 ### What will circle need at migration?

-#### 1. Circle will need the metadata from the original deployment of the USDC implementation that was used
+#### Circle will need the metadata from the original deployment of the USDC implementation that was used

-To do this you will need to go back to the `stablecoin-evm` github repo that the implementation was deployed from in order to extract the raw metadata from the compiled files you can run a command like this
+To do this you will need to go back to the `stablecoin-evm` github repo that the implementation was deployed from in order to extract the raw metadata from the compiled files.
+The compiled files are usually found in the `out/` or `artifacts/` folders.
+To extract the raw metadata you can run a command like this:

 ```bash
 cat out/example.sol/example.json | jq -jr '.rawMetadata' > example.metadata.json